 Angleton, AKA the Eater of Souls in Charles Stross' The Laundry Series is eventually revealed to be this.
 Subverted in that he's undeniably one of the good guys, even if he lives in the Uncanny Valley and therefore frightens the hell out of his subordinates.
 What happened was that he was summoned and bound in the 1930s, taught to pass for human, and eventually Humanity Ensues.
 Strangely, it's implied that he believes in decency and fairness more than the people around him—he's not averse to pulling a few strings for Bob and Mo's sake.

 All over the place in The Dresden Files.
-There's the two Faerie Queens, Mab and Titania, who are unfathomable even by fae standards, the Lords of the Outer Night in the Red Court, and Shagnasty the Skinwalker.
+There's the two Faerie Queens, Mab and Titania, who are unfathomable even by fae standards and the Lords of the Outer Night in the Red Court.
 Then there are the Faerie "mothers", who are an order of magnitude more powerful than the queens.
 Some Outsiders can also take humanoid form, such as "Sharkface" in Cold Days.

 The Myrddraal from the The Wheel of Time are comparatively minor examples, but they still qualify.
 Born among the Trollocs, they're a throwback to the Trollocs' human heritage, but warped by the Black Magic that created them- they resemble eerily pale, graceful humans except that they have smooth skin where eyes should be and have a number of bizarre abilities that cannot be explained by the series' main magic system.
 They're also absolutely devoid of emotion except for cold-blooded sadism and are all completely identical in terms of appearance and personality.
 Even human villains who encounter them are prone to remark on how unnatural they are.

 And there is Shaidar Haran, a Myrddraal that acts as the Dark One's avatar, and later an incubator of sorts.